specificlanguages/mps-gradle-plugin/README.md

 ## Configurations

-The plugin creates two configurations, `mps` and `generation`.
-The `mps` configuration is used to specify the version of MPS to use, and should only contain a single dependency.
-The `generation` configuration specifies other MPS libraries that the project depends on (for example, mbeddr platform).
+The plugin creates the following configurations:
+* `mps` - the distribution of MPS to use.
+* `generation` - MPS libraries that the project depends on (such as mbeddr platform or MPS-extensions).
+* `executeGenerators` - can be used to override the version of the `execute-generators` backend.
+If left unconfigured, a reasonable default will be used.

 All dependencies added to `generation` configuration will have their artifact type set to `zip`.
 This is important for compatibility with Maven.

-Further configurations may be created by the `stubs` block.
+Further configurations will be created by the `stubs` block.

 ## Stubs